 Calcium Carbonate / potassium Bicarbonate / sodium Bicarbonate News

 Posted 13 Oct 2015 by Drugs.com

 TUESDAY, Oct.
 13, 2015 – People with a history of kidney stones may have a higher risk of recurrence if they use calcium supplements, a new study finds.
 The findings, based on records from more than 2,000 patients, add to evidence linking calcium supplements to kidney stone risk.
 But researchers also said that people taking calcium under a doctor's advice should not stop on their own.
 "We're definitely not advocating that people stop taking calcium supplements if their doctor prescribed them for their bone health," said Christopher Loftus, the lead researcher on the study and an M.D. candidate at the Cleveland Clinic Lerner College of Medicine.
 Loftus is scheduled to present his findings next month at the American Society of Nephrology's annual meeting in San Diego.
 Data and conclusions presented at meetings should be considered preliminary until published in a peer-reviewed medical ...
 Read more

-Related support groups: Kidney Infections, Tums, Caltrate, Calcium Carbonate, Pepcid Complete, Arthritis Pain Formula, Rolaids, Caltrate 600 with D, Oyster, Titralac, Oyster Shell, Titralac Plus, Pyelonephritis, Calcium/Vitamin D, Citracal + D, Os-Cal, Os-Cal 500, Os-Cal 500 with D, Oysco 500 with D, Citracal Petites
+Related support groups: Kidney Infections, Tums, Caltrate, Calcium Carbonate, Pepcid Complete, Rolaids, Arthritis Pain Formula, Titralac, Oyster, Caltrate 600 with D, Oyster Shell, Titralac Plus, Pyelonephritis, Os-Cal, Os-Cal 500, Os-Cal 500 with D, Calcium/Vitamin D, Citracal Petites, Slow-Mag, Citracal + D

 Posted 29 Sep 2015 by Drugs.com